Special dental care

 Who may provide this type of care?

-- An oral hygienist, whether or not affiliated to a centre for special dentistry, may provide the care that oral hygienists tend to provide;
+- a dental hygienist, whether or not affiliated to a centre for special dentistry or an institution for youth dentistry, may provide the care insofar as it concerns care that dental hygienists tend to provide;

 Request permission in advance